(808) 927-7424

 • KoOlina Catamaran Sail & Snorkel with Dolphin Watch

-• Dolphin Watch & Reef Snorkel with Ocean Activities (Noon)
+• Dolphin Watch & Reef Snorkel with Ocean Activities

 • Spinner Dolphin Excursion & Amazing Reef Snorkel